prerender/prerender/README.md

 server.start();
 ```

 Causes the Prerender server to print out every request made represented by a `+` and every response received represented by a `-`.
-Lets you analyze page load times. `Default: false`
+Lets you analyze page load times.

+`Default: false`

-### pageDoneCheckTimeout
+### pageDoneCheckInterval
 ```
 var prerender = require('./lib');

 var server = prerender({
-    pageDoneCheckTimeout: 300
+    pageDoneCheckInterval: 1000
 });

 server.start();
 ```

 Number of milliseconds between the interval of checking whether the page is done loading or not.
-You can also set the environment variable of `PAGE_DONE_CHECK_TIMEOUT` instead of passing in the `pageDoneCheckTimeout` parameter. `Default: 300`
+You can also set the environment variable of `PAGE_DONE_CHECK_INTERVAL` instead of passing in the `pageDoneCheckInterval` parameter.

+`Default: 500`

-### resourceDownloadTimeout
+### pageLoadTimeout
 ```
 var prerender = require('./lib');

 var server = prerender({
-    resourceDownloadTimeout: 10000
+    pageLoadTimeout: 20 * 1000
 });

 server.start();
 ```

-Number of milliseconds to wait while downloading the page, waiting for all pending requests/ajax calls to complete before timing out and continuing on.
-Time out condition does not cause an error, it just moves on to the javascript execution stage.
-You can also set the environment variable of `RESOURCE_DOWNLOAD_TIMEOUT` instead of passing in the `resourceDownloadTimeout` parameter. `Default: 10000`
+Maximum number of milliseconds to wait while downloading the page, waiting for all pending requests/ajax calls to complete before timing out and continuing on.
+Time out condition does not cause an error, it just returns the HTML on the page at that moment.
+You can also set the environment variable of `PAGE_LOAD_TIMEOUT` instead of passing in the `pageLoadTimeout` parameter.

+`Default: 20000`

 ### waitAfterLastRequest
 ```